Which CoQ10 is best for fertility and why?

-Thanks to many awesome fertility websites and blogs which have exploded in numbers over the past years, women over 35 who are struggling to get pregnant now know that:
+Thanks to many awesome professional fertility websites and personal blogs which have exploded in numbers over the past years (several thousand fertility blogs as I’m updating this post in 2017), women over 35 who are struggling to get pregnant now know with confidence that:

-1. Egg quality and quantity is THE single most limiting factor in getting pregnant and delivering a healthy baby.
+1. Egg quality and quantity is THE single most limiting factor in getting pregnant and delivering a healthy baby in women over 35.

 2. Take way too many other vitamins and generally supplement without focus on egg quality